syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-The application of these visualizations to a sample data and its output file are represented in the below code example.
+The application of these visualizations to a sample data and its output file is represented in the following code example.

 {% tabs %}
 {% highlight c# %}